 |Maharashtra||9,00,000||Since the entity has presence in special category State, the threshold limit is only Rs.10,00,000.
 Since the entity crosses such limit, registration will be required in both the States*|

-a) Persons engaged in rendering taxable services which are liable to GST under reverse charges are not required to take registration – (Notification No. 5/2017–Central Tax, dated 19.06.2017)
+(a) Persons engaged in rendering taxable services where GST is payable under reverse charges by the recipient , are not required to take registration – (Notification No. 5/2017–Central Tax, dated 19.06.2017).

 As per the said notification, any person, who is engaged in exclusive supply of goods and whose aggregate turnover in the financial year does not exceed forty lakh rupees, except, –